What are the factors that cause high cholesterol?

 The food you put into your body can play a huge role in increasing your cholesterol.
-Saturated fats, in particular, always comes into the firing line as being a main contributor to high cholesterol – although this has recently come under some scrutiny.
+Fats (in particular saturated fats) in particular, always come into the firing line as being the main contributor to high cholesterol – although this has recently come under some scrutiny.

 Besides your diet other factors such as exercise, sleep and stress can lead to higher cholesterol.
 There can be a vicious cycle between stress, sleep and exercise and if you are lacking in all three coupled with the food you are eating this can cause an increase in your cholesterol.

 Exercise stimulates enzymes that pushes LDL from the blood to the liver where it is either turned into bile or excreted.
 The NHS recommends 150 minutes of moderate to high-intensity exercise per week to ensure that LDL levels do not build up within the arteries.